-- with transaction code 4, the value is the intrinsic value of goods received or sent (raw materials, subassemblies etc.) for processing (which are naturally not invoiced because the goods have not been changed by the owner).

-- with transaction code 5, the value is the intrinsic value of goods received or sent for processing, this means the value of raw materials plus the cost of service provided (manufacturing price) and the price of additional parts, which is the value to be taken into account to see whether or not exceeded the statistical threshold for arrival / dispatch.
+- with transaction code 4, the value is the intrinsic value of goods received or sent (raw materials, subassemblies etc.) for processing (which are naturally not invoiced because the goods have not been changed by the owner). - with transaction code 5, the value is the intrinsic value of goods received or sent for processing, this means the value of raw materials plus the cost of service provided (manufacturing price) and the price of additional parts, which is the value to be considered to see whether or not exceeded the statistical threshold for intra-EU import/intra-EU export.
 (The invoice price only includes the cost of processing (if the processing is not free of charge) and the price of additional parts or materials; i.e. not the value of goods, since the owner has not changed the goods).